wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 * If the `wallarm-sidecar` application Pod label is either set to `disabled` or not explicitly specified, the Wallarm Sidecar container is not injected into a pod and therefore Wallarm does not filter traffic.
 * If the `wallarm-sidecar` application Pod label is set to `enabled`, the Wallarm Sidecar container is injected into a pod and therefore Wallarm filters incoming traffic.

-### Step 4: Test the Wallarm Sidecar proxy operation
+### Step 4: Test the Wallarm Sidecar operation

-To test that the Wallarm Sidecar proxy operates correctly:
+To test that the Wallarm Sidecar operates correctly:

 1. Get the Wallarm pod details to check they have been successfully started: